 Our friend Liz, she lives in Kansas City.
 I’ve talked about our unique friendship before but a fast reminder: we started talking online in 1999, met in 2005 and will be living together Fall 2011.
 She is a world traveler, and has always been the one to come East to visit me.
 After we lost a very close mutual friend, it was time for me to step it up.
 I couldn’t stand the fact that I hadn’t seen Liz’s home, met her friends and most importantly, seen her perform!
 She is a very talented actress and works so hard at her craft.
 She had one of her biggest parts yet approaching, I had to be there to see it.
-There really, were no excuses.
-I originally wanted to surprise her (with Heather), Heather’s predicament kept her away from a traveling weekend.
-The surprise might have been too much on Liz’s plate, so I let her in on my pseudo-plans.
+I really wanted to surprise her, but that might have been too much on her plate, so I let her in on my pseudo-plans.
 She was totally psyched!
 Of course!
 Icing on the cake, it fell on Joe’s Birthday weekend.
 Perfect.
 I convinced him to go (didn’t take much convincing) Then, my tax return was deposited and I booked the tickets immediately.

 Neither Joe or I have spent much time in the Mid-West.
 I was nervous, excited and ready for some fried chicken!
 Our flights were painless.
 I think..
 I slept through take off and landing (I usually want to barf through both) Our layover in Detroit .. we were total zombies, we still hadnt slept!
 After picking us up, Liz brought us to coffee immediately (it’s one of our shared obsessions) I finally got to meet her Mom, who I feel like I’ve always known.
 I cuddled her kitty girl, Paris.
 Saw the trinkets she kept throughout her home and I obviously raided her closet.
 Joe! don’t let me pack at midnight when I have to leave for airport at 2 a.m.
 Bad News, nothing made sense- wardrobe wise.

 Liz’s performances were flawless.
-She blew me away.
+She blew me away!
 Joe was very hesitant to be attending the “Kansas City Women’s Playwrighting Festival” – but, he LOVED it.
 The selection of pieces made us both laugh & cry.
 In the Playbill, she dedicated her performances to Rachael.
 Extremely fitting because not only was Rach into theatre, but the first performance was a story about young love.
-What Rachael had (Promises to Keep – video)
+(Promises to Keep – video)

 Earlier in the day, we had a meal at Jack Stack’s BBQ.
 HOLY DELISH!
 The Beans, Burnt Ends, Coleslaw, Ribs, Chicken, It was all delicious.
 Our meal was obviously paired with the Local Beer- Boulevard.
 Very impressive, we enjoyed the Long Strange Tripel and a Spring Ale.
 After the performances at Union Station a stop to a beer store was imperative.
 Ended up choosing a sample of Boulevard and went home to drink up.
 It was nice, I got to know Liz’s boy, Bryce.
 We ate all of our leftovers and relaxed.
 I’m pretty sure we passed out one by one, but it was probably just me- first.
 As always.